High hopes for Zambia's new president 'HH' | DW | 24.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Zambia's newly inaugurated President Hakainde Hichilema's election victory is a boon for democracy in southern Africa.
-But he faces a monumental task of rebuilding confidence in Zambia's democracy and economy.
+The election victory of Zambia's newly inaugurated President Hakainde Hichilema is a boon for democracy in southern Africa.
+But he faces the monumental task of rebuilding confidence in Zambia's democracy and economy.

 As monumental as the task may be, many Zambians feel the 59-year-old businessman-turned politician is the right man for the job, if not the only one.
 There was an impressive voter turnout, and people aged 24 to 34 made up a third of the electorate.